-Self-care is deeply personal, and opinions vary when it comes to defining it.
-What self-care is to you may not be true for someone else.
-Simply put, self-care is everything you do to support your well-being.
-This article explores the origins of self-care and attempts to answer this question: what is self-care?
+Self-care is deeply personal and opinions vary about what it is and isn’t.
+What it is to you may not be true for someone else.
+Put simply, self-care is everything you do to support your well-being between doctor’s appointments.
+This article explores the origins of self-care and attempts to answer the question: what is self-care?

 LivingUpp is a participant in affiliate programs, which means we may earn a small commission from qualifying purchases on links to Amazon and other sites at no additional cost to you.